Belgian Revolution: Ten Days' Campaign

 King William was not satisfied with the settlement drawn up in London and did not accept Belgium's claim of independence: it divided his kingdom and drastically affected his Treasury.
+On 2 August 1831 the Dutch army, headed by the Dutch princes, invaded Belgium, in what became known as the "Ten Days' Campaign".
+On 4 August the Dutch force took control of Antwerp and moved deeper into Belgium.

+The Belgian army of the Meuse was defeated in the battle of Hasselt.
+On 8 August Leopold called for support from the French and the British.
+As a result Marshal Étienne Maurice Gérard crossed the border with 70,000 French troops under his command on 9 August.

-From 2–12 August 1831 the Dutch army, headed by the Dutch princes, invaded Belgium, in the so-called "Ten Days' Campaign", and defeated a makeshift Belgian force near Hasselt and Leuven.
-Only the appearance of a French army under Marshal Gérard caused the Dutch to stop their advance.
-While the victorious initial campaign gave the Dutch an advantageous position in subsequent negotiations, the Dutch were compelled to agree to an indefinite armistice, although they continued to hold the Antwerp Citadel and occasionally bombarded the city until French forces forced them out in December 1832.
+The battle of Leuven (where King Leopold had placed his headquarters) began on 12 August.
+In order to avoid war with the approaching French the Dutch agreed to an armistice with Belgium and withdrew after briefly taking control of the city.
+While the victorious initial campaign gave the Dutch an advantageous position in subsequent negotiations, the Dutch were compelled to agree to an indefinite armistice, although they continued to hold the Antwerp Citadel and occasionally bombarded the city from it.
+Gerard returned to Belgium in November 1832 with the Armée du Nord and besieged the citadel taking it on 23 December 1832.
 William I would refuse to recognize a Belgian state until April 1839, when he had to yield under pressure by the Treaty of London and reluctantly recognized a border which, with the exception of Limburg and Luxembourg, was basically the border of 1790.

 1839 Treaty of London

 On 19 April 1839 the Treaty of London signed by the European powers (including the Netherlands) recognized Belgium as an independent and neutral country comprising West Flanders, East Flanders, Brabant, Antwerp, Hainaut, Namur, and Liège, as well as half of Luxembourg and Limburg.
 The Dutch army, however, held onto Maastricht, and as a result, the Netherlands kept the eastern half of Limburg and its large coalfields.

-Germany broke the treaty in 1914 when it invaded Belgium and dismissed British protests over a "scrap of paper".
+Germany broke the treaty in 1914 when it invaded Belgium on 4 August and dismissed British protests over a "scrap of paper".
+Britain declared war on Germany the same day.